 Here are our FAQ (Frequently Asked Questions).
-Feel free to read them and if your questions is not answered please use our ask and expert page to get your question answered.
+Feel free to read them and if your question is not answered please use our “ask an expert” page to get your question answered right away.

 Conventional land care professionals use some of the following herbicides in spring and fall:

 Timing is critical for the pre-emergent application due to the seed germinating process, however not so much with the remaining applications.
 Production farmers are using compost teas weekly so applying once a month will not harm your plant life and applying any amount of compost tea/extracts is better than applying no application.